Clio Pricing 2026

 09 What are the alternatives to Clio?

-Alternatives to Clio include MyCase ($39-$89/user/month), PracticePanther ($39-$79/user/month), Smokeball ($39-$139/user/month), CosmoLex ($69-$129/user/month with built-in accounting), and Rocket Matter ($39-$119/user/month).
+Alternatives to Clio include MyCase ($39-$89/user/month), PracticePanther ($39-$79/user/month), Smokeball ($39-$139/user/month), CosmoLex ($69-$139/user/month with built-in accounting), and Rocket Matter ($39-$119/user/month).
 For firms already using QuickBooks, CosmoLex includes legal accounting without requiring a separate QuickBooks subscription.
 For solo practitioners on a budget, MyCase and PracticePanther offer lower entry pricing.
 For firms needing legal accounting built-in, CosmoLex is a strong alternative.
 Clio remains the market leader with the most extensive integration ecosystem and largest user base.

-Is this pricing incorrect? — we verify and update within 24 hours.
+Is this pricing incorrect? — we'll verify and update it.